Bottled Water Might Contain More Microplastics Than We'd Like to Admit

 It is important to mention that some bottles had no such plastic contamination in them.
-According to the findings published in the Orb Media article, if a person drinks the recommended amount of water daily, he/she might be drinking thousands of Microplastics yearly.
+According to the findings published in the Orb Media article, if a person drinks the recommended amount of water daily, they might be drinking thousands of Microplastics yearly.

 Being said that, the exact nature of the impact of Microplastics on our health is still unknown, although it is clear that this level of accumulation of plastic in our body could not possibly be good for our health.